 Reclaiming an Ancient Good Luck Symbol

-Introduction Mention the word "swastika", or worse draw or display the image, and today you risk causing offence for so many valid reasons.
+Introduction Mention the word 'swastika', or worse draw or display the image, and today you risk causing offence for so many valid reasons.
 Though once commonly used over much of the world without stigma, because of its iconic usage in Nazi Germany the symbol remains highly controversial in the Western world.
 Any discussion on symbology cannot, and must not (lest we condemn ourselves to make the same mistakes), divorce itself from these modern connotations.
-However, might it be appropriate to return this symbol to its more benign ancestry and, through education, over time deny its use to "extremists".
-That’s the aim - now how to navigate the minefield..?
+However, might it be appropriate to return this symbol to its more benign ancestry and, through education, over time deny its use to 'extremists'.
+That is the optimistic aim - now how to navigate the minefield..?

 By the early 20th-century, these discoveries, and the new popularity of the swastika symbol, had led to a widespread desire to ascribe symbolic significance to every example of the motif.
 In many European countries, examples of identical shapes in ancient European artefacts and in folk art were interpreted as emblems of good-luck and success linked to the Indo-Iranian meaning.
-Schliemann’s work, however, soon became intertwined with the völkischmovements, for which the swastika was a symbol of "Aryan" identity - a concept that became equated by theorists such as Alfred Rosenberg with a Nordic master race originating in northern Europe.
-Western use of the symbol, along with the attached religious and cultural meanings, was subverted after its adoption as the emblem of the Nationalsozialistische Deutsche Arbeiterpartei (Nazi Party).
+Schliemann’s work, however, soon became intertwined with the völkisch movements , for which the swastika was a symbol of 'Aryan' identity - a concept that became equated by theorists such as Alfred Rosenberg with a Nordic master race originating in northern Europe.
+Western use of the symbol, along with the attached religious and cultural meanings, was subverted after its adoption as the emblem of the Nationalsozialistische Deutsche Arbeiterpartei (NSDAP or Nazi Party) .
 With its conveniently-geometrical and eye-catching simplicity, the swastika was highly effective for associating Nazism with the Aryans as the historical forefathers of modern Germans and instilling racial pride.
-It is worth remembering that many Roman symbols were also co-opted by the Nazis to blatantly associate the "Reich" with ancient Rome and establish its imperial aspirations.
-One need only look at the flags (vexillae), eagles (aquilae) and the bound bundle of wooden rods (fasces)on display in parades (e.g. Nuremburg and Munich) and on all government buildings to see the obvious parallels.
+It is worth remembering that many Roman symbols were also co-opted by the Nazis to blatantly associate the 'Reich' with ancient Rome and establish its imperial aspirations.
+One need only look at the flags (vexillae), eagles (aquilae) and the bound bundle of wooden rods (fasces) on display in parades (e.g. Nuremburg and Munich) and on all government buildings to see the obvious parallels.
 Since then, of course, the swastika is almost exclusively associated in much of the West with Nazism, fascism, white

 supremacy and racism, the Axis powers in World War II and, undeniably, the Holocaust.